 • assisting the government in formulating and implementing the national cancer control program;

 • providing consulting services to other medical institutions specializing in cancer

 Velos is the trusted clinical trial management resource for investigators, sponsors and academic leaders throughout the world.
 Velos eResearch is deployed for clinical research in all parts of the healthcare enterprise and supports a broad diversity of clinical departments and functional needs.
 Velos integrates the clinical, administrative and financial information needs of research management, with an emphasis on flexibility and workflow and empowering clinical innovation.
-Founded in 1996, Velos, Inc. is privately held with headquarters in Fremont, California.
+Founded in 1996, Velos, LLC. is privately held with headquarters in Fremont, California.